 With that in mind, and after lengthy research, here are the best parallel clamps on the market:

-1. Bessey K-Body Revolution (Most Force)
+1. Best Overall: Bessey K-Body Revolution

-Shown: Bessey REVOlution Clamp
+See on Amazon: Bessey REVOlution Clamp

-When Bessey makes a clamp they go all out.
+When Bessey makes a clamp, they go all out.

-And, with their REVOlution-series they offer a collection of clamps that feature:
+And, with their REVOlution-series, they offer a collection of clamps that feature:

 - 1700 pounds of clamping force